Trump Picks Republican Lawyer For FCC Commissioner Seat

 "Brendan's expertise on wireless policy and public safety will be a tremendous asset to the Commission," Pai said in a statement.

-As Pai's former legal adviser for three years, Carr is expected to back the chairman's efforts to undo the FCC's 2015 net neutrality rules.
+Carr, Pai's legal adviser for three years, is expected to back the chairman's efforts to undo the FCC's 2015 net neutrality rules.

 The rules were passed when Democrats were in the majority and treat telecom providers such as Comcast and Verizon like public utilities, subject to stronger regulation.
-They prevent companies from blocking certain websites and slowing download speeds, or offering "fast lanes" for websites that pay extra for them.
+They prevent companies from blocking certain websites and slowing download speeds or from offering "fast lanes" for websites that pay extra for them.

-Broadband companies and industry groups have challenged the rules in court, though a federal appeals court upheld the rules last year.
+Broadband companies and industry groups have challenged the rules in court; a federal appeals court upheld the rules last year.

-In May, the FCC's two Republican commissioners, Pai and O'Reilly, voted to propose a review of the current net neutrality rules, with the goal of rolling back rules the industry finds "burdensome."
+In May, the FCC's two Republican commissioners, Pai and O'Rielly, voted to propose a review of the current net neutrality rules, with the goal of rolling back rules that the industry finds "burdensome."

 As NPR's Alina Selyukh reported last month:

-Note: An earlier version of this story misspelled Michael O'Rielly's last name as O'Reilly.